FREQUENTLY ASKED QUESTIONS:

-What happens if I die and do not have a Will?
+6. What happens if I die and do not have a Will?

-How often do I need to update my Will?
+7. How often do I need to update my Will?

 Your Will should be reviewed anytime you have a significant change in your life.
 If a spouse or child passes away, if you go through a divorce or if the value of your assets increases or decreases considerably, you should review your Will with an attorney.
 In the event of a divorce in Pennsylvania, the former spouse is treated as having passed away prior to the person who is the subject of the Will.
 However, other persons named in the Will can still inherit after the divorce.

-How do I know if will lose my driver’s license if I plead guilty to a criminal charge?
+8. How do I know if will lose my driver’s license if I plead guilty to a criminal charge?

 Often, there are collateral civil consequences for criminal convictions.
 For instance, in Pennsylvania, if you plead guilty to a drug crime such as possession of a small amount of marijuana or possession of drug paraphernalia, you will be forever prohibited from obtaining a permit to carry a concealed firearm (unless you receive a pardon from the governor).
-At our office, we often receive calls from someone who went to obtain or renew their concealed carry permit and were denied because of a drug or other conviction.
+At our office, we often receive calls from individuals who tried to obtain or renew their concealed carry permit and were denied because of a drug or other conviction.

 If someone is convicted of a crime which is rated as a misdemeanor of the first degree or higher, they cannot purchase, own or possess a firearm.